Narelle Kellner: Chess career

-She worked as a primary school teacher.
-From 1961 she was married to Australian correspondence chess champion and Correspondence International Master John Vincent Kellner (1931–1987).
+In 1986, she co-authored the first edition of Guide to Coaching Junior Chess Players with Kevin Harrison.

-In 1986, she co-authored Guide to Coaching Junior Chess Players with Kevin Harrison which was updated in 1993.
+Personal life and murder-suicide

-Murder-suicide
+Kellner worked as a primary school teacher.
+From 1961 she was married to John Vincent Kellner (1931–1987), an Australian correspondence chess champion and Correspondence International Master.

-Kellner died by suicide in the early hours of 20 December 1987.
+She died by suicide in the early hours of 20 December 1987.

-Initially responding to reports of a house fire at Kellner's address in Hurstville at around 4am on 20 December, firefighters found the decomposing body of Kellner's husband John Kellner in a bedroom.
+Initially responding to reports of a house fire at the Kellners' address in Hurstville at around 4am on 20 December, firefighters found the decomposing body of Kellner's husband John Kellner in a bedroom.
 Narelle Kellner was found still alive but with a self-inflicted bullet wound to her forehead in the loungeroom.
 Kellner died from her injuries on the way to hospital.
 It was believed she had deliberately set fire to the house.

 Police said they believed Kellner had murdered her seriously unwell husband about a week earlier and had been living in the house with his dead body.
 They indicated that they would be treating the deaths as a murder-suicide.
 Neighbours described the couple as reclusive.
 The president of the New South Wales Chess Association described the couple as an "odd pair who were suited to each other" and suggested the game of chess had become an obsession.
 Australian chess champion Ian Rogers claimed that John Kellner had previously suggested there had been conspiracies against him, which did not exist.

 On 24 December 1987, a statement was issued by the Australian Chess Federation in which they said they wished to record their deep regret at the deaths of both John Kellner and Narelle Kellner before detailing their respective achievements.

-Kellner was cremated at the Rookwood Crematorium on 5 January 1988.
+Narelle Kellner was cremated at the Rookwood Crematorium on 5 January 1988.